Wisconsin Veterinary Diagnostic Laboratory (WVDL)

 Location and Facilities

-The main laboratory is situated in Madison, Wisconsin, with an additional facility in Barron, Wisconsin.
-These state-of-the-art laboratories are equipped with advanced diagnostic technologies that enable the rapid identification and management of various animal health issues, which is crucial for maintaining the health of dairy herds across the state.
+The main laboratory of the Wisconsin Veterinary Diagnostic Laboratory is located at the University of Wisconsin-Madison in Madison, Wisconsin, with an additional facility in Barron, Wisconsin.
+These state-of-the-art laboratories are equipped with advanced diagnostic technologies essential for rapid disease identification and management in the dairy sector.

 Significant Role in the Dairy Industry

-The WVDL is instrumental in safeguarding the dairy sector by offering services that include testing for diseases such as bovine viral diarrhea (BVD), Johne's disease, and mastitis, among others.
-These services not only help in controlling outbreaks but also in enhancing the productivity and quality of dairy products.
+The WVDL plays a crucial role in safeguarding the dairy industry by providing services such as testing for bovine viral diarrhea (BVD), Johne's disease, and mastitis.
+These services are vital for controlling disease outbreaks, enhancing productivity, and ensuring the quality of dairy products.

 Financial Indicators